JoaoPicolo/Bootcamp---Data-Science/README.md

 # Bootcamp - Data Science

-Set of python notebooks developed during the Bootcamp of Data Science provided by IGTI.
+Set of python notebooks developed during the Bootcamp of Data Science provided by XP Educação.